 Forestry's contribution to the economy has fallen significantly.
 Tree-felling machines have replaced manual labour, and employment in this industry has seen a marked decline.
-In 1950, forestry made up 2.5 per cent of GDP, while in

-2017 this figure had fallen to just 0.2 per cent.
+In 1950, forestry made up 2.5 per cent of GDP, while in 2018 this figure was just 0.2 per cent.
 The quantity of timber cut for sale varied between 6.6 and 11 million cubic metres per year during this period, and has increased in recent years.
 Many of the forest properties are small.
-In total, there are 127 500 properties with an average area of almost 55 hectares.
-In 2016, timber was cut for sale on 11 per cent of these properties.
+In total, there are 127 000 properties with an average area of approximately 55 hectares.
+In 2017, timber was cut for sale on 11 per cent of these properties.
 Since much of the traditional wood processing industry has gone, 34 per cent of this timber was exported.